Coherent-Partners/spark-ts-sdk/README.md

 const spark = new Spark({ apiKey: 'my-api-key' });
 ```

+> [!TIP]
+> The Spark SaaS platform supports public APIs that can be accessed without any
+> authentication.
+In that case, you can set `apiKey` to `open`.

 - `token` - default: `process.env['CSPARK_BEARER_TOKEN']`: indicates the bearer token.
   It can be prefixed with 'Bearer' or not.
 A bearer token is usually valid for a
   limited time and should be refreshed periodically.